When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • take ;

-• perform a colposcope examination.
+• perform an examination with a colposcope.

 Freezing technique